 Customer Interaction Points

 Your warehouse is where you store millions of dollars’ worth of inventory, and hence it can become a prime target for theft and other such crimes.
 It is up to you to protect it.
-You can do so by mounting security cameras at multiple locations within and outside your warehouse.
+You can do so at multiple locations within and outside your warehouse.

 You also need to ensure that your warehouse is well-lit at all times to get clear recordings and images.
 The presence of such cameras will act as a deterrent, and even if theft or fraud does take place, it would be easy for you to identify the culprit(s).

 It is recommended that you install floodlights and security cameras in these locations.
-Criminals may be forced to think twice before committing an act of crime, and even if they do, having them nabbed by legal authorities wouldn’t be too difficult.
+Then, criminals may be forced to think twice before committing an act of crime, and even if they do, having them arrested by legal authorities wouldn’t be too difficult.